f3ath/json-api-dart/README.md

 shortcut to access it directly.
 Like the Document, the Response is generalized by the expected Primary Data which depends of the operation.
 The Document and the rest of the JSON:API object model are parts of [json_api_document](https://pub.dartlang.org/packages/json_api_document) which is a separate package.
 Refer to that package for [complete API documentation](https://pub.dartlang.org/documentation/json_api_document/latest/).
-This README only present a brief overview.
+This README only gives a brief overview.

 #### Successful responses
 Most of the times when the response is successful, you can read the [data](https://pub.dartlang.org/documentation/json_api/latest/json_api/Response/data.html)